Mitchell makes layup with 7 seconds left, Jazz beat Thunder

 An 8-0 run by Oklahoma City to start the fourth quarter put the Thunder up 95-86, and they led 100-93 after a drive by Darius Bazley with 7:32 left.
 Utah answered with 11 straight points — the final six by Mitchell — to go ahead 102-100 with 5:10 left.

 Dort’s 3-pointer with 1:05 left gave Oklahoma City a 109-108 lead.
 Both teams traded empty possessions before Mitchell’s game-winning basket.
+Mitchell scored the Jazz’s final 12 points.

+As the game progressed, “I thought Donovan did a better of job of trying to set up and get help, using screens and pick and roll and kind of take what they give you,” Snyder said.
+“That’s the idea, to get better as the game goes on.”

 The Thunder hit their first five shots — including four 3-pointers — to go ahead 17-5 and held that lead for most of the first half, taking a 52-49 advantage into halftime.
 Mitchell and Bogdanovic were a combined 4 of 19 from the field in the half.